synfig/synfig-docs-dev/docs/renderer.rst

 Renderer Docs
 =====================

-This section explains the different parts of Cobra Engine and the Algorithm which uses them to render images.
+This section explains the different parts of Cobra Engine and the algorithm which uses them to render images.

 .. toctree::
    :maxdepth: 1